 (a) Entry-level courses are open to any individual

-who is at least 15 years old on the day the course begins and:
+who is at least 15 years old.

 (b) Non-entry-level courses are open to any individual